cockroachlabs/open-sourced-interview-process/README.md

 7. **Hiring Committee Review:** After the onsite interview is complete, feedback from the interview process is shared across the interview team.
 Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback.
 At the HC review, the interview team reaches a consensus on whether to reject the candidate or proceed with reference calls.

 8. **Reference Calls:** The recruiting team will make reference calls for promising candidates.
 At a minimum, two reference calls will be completed.
-One should be a candidate's manager and the other someone someone who has worked directly with the candidate and can speak to their past work.
+One should be a candidate's manager and the other someone who has worked directly with the candidate and can speak to their past work.

 9. **Final Review:** After successful reference calls, the recruiter submits the employee packet to the CEO and Hiring Manager for final approval.